actions/actions-runner-controller/README.md

 ### Runner labels

+_Runner labels must be [created in GitHub first](https://docs.github.com/en/actions/hosting-your-own-runners/using-labels-with-self-hosted-runners) before they can referenced_

 To run a workflow job on a self-hosted runner, you can use the following syntax in your workflow:

 ```yaml